6 Steps to Financial Aid

 Step 6.
 Disbursement of Funds

-New!
 Undocumented AB 540 students can apply for California state aid and scholarships.
 Complete the California Dream Act Application instead of the FAFSA, which determines federal aid.
 For more information, visit www.csac.ca.gov/dream_act.asp.
-DO NOT file a FAFSA if you are an Undocumented or a Deferred Action student.
+DO NOT FILE A FAFSA if you are an Undocumented or a Deferred Action student.

 |STEP 1.
 File your FAFSA Online|